leana8959/rust_sqlite_repr/README.md

+# Update
+In the branch `compile_from_source`, I updated the Dockerfile to compile `sqlite3` from source.
+Doing so didn't solve the problem either.

-# To reproduce the problem
+## To reproduce the problem
 Running
 ```sh
 cargo test